 How to Teach Music Online.
 What are the benefits and where are the pitfalls?

-As the effects of the Coronavirus spread around the world we all face an extended period where meeting face to face could be off the table.
-However, this doesn’t have to mean the end for your teaching, but it does mean we all might have to think differently about how we teach, or more importantly how students learn.
+Due to the effects of the Coronavirus around the world, we're all facing extended periods where meeting face to face is off the table.
+However, this doesn’t have to mean the end for your teaching, but it does mean we all have to think differently about how we teach, or more importantly how students learn.

 This blog seeks to set out a few key strategies for online teaching and learning, referencing some good practice and highlighting some of the pitfalls.
 We interviewed Rockschool Examiner Georg Voros, DIME Online Head of Education Mike Sturgis, and Rockschool Drum Syllabus contributor Pete Riley for their views in using online platforms.

 Skype, Zoom, Whatsapp and the like all provide great services for video calls, however, we are at the mercy of our connection speeds and those of our students.